Why shopping bags?

-The shopping bags are simply stunning and even before launch, there has been a lot of interest from the business community.
-We are looking for partnership with retailers that are genuinely interested in making a difference, and at the same time, see this as an exciting business opportunity.
+The shopping bags are simply stunning and we are looking for partnership with retailers that are genuinely interested in making a difference, and at the same time, see this as an exciting business opportunity.

-The profits from this project will be used to expand our social enterprise work, creating more skills training programs and employment.
+The profits from this project are used to expand our social enterprise work, creating more skills training programs and employment.
 It’s other purpose, is to create a powerful lead-in, to selling our chef clothing internationally.

 We are using high quality RPET polyester, which is made from recycled plastic bottles, yet feels and looks like regular fabric.
 Weighing in at only 45gms, our shopping bags are compact and can easily live in a purse.
 No more forgetting to bring bags into the supermarket.